datahub-project/datahub/docs/how/business-glossary-guide.md

 ## Introduction

-When working with large swaths of metadata, it's important to organize assets appropriately for governance as well as ensure everyone has a shared vocabulary in order to minimize miscommunications.
-That's where a Business Glossary comes into play.
-Starting in version `0.8.36` DataHub introduces a new way to maintain a Glossary through the UI.
-You can add, edit, move, and delete both Terms and Term Groups in-app.
-Finally, there are improved flows for adding Terms to entities.
+When working in complex data ecosystems, it is very useful to organize data assets using a shared vocabulary.
+The Business Glossary feature in DataHub help you do this, by providing a framework for defining a standardized set of data concepts and then associating them with real physical assets that exist in your data ecosystem.

+Starting in version `v0.8.36`, DataHub supports managing a custom Business Glossary through the UI.
+Within this document, we'll introduce the core concepts comprising DataHub's Business Glossary feature and show you how to put it to work in your organization.

 ### Terms & Term Groups